Interview Guide for

 • 0: Not Enough Information Gathered to Evaluate

-• 1: Struggles to effectively resolve customer issues
+• 1: Struggles to think strategically or proactively solve customer issues

-Goal: Achieve 95% customer retention rate for assigned accounts
+Goal: Achieve a customer retention rate of 95% or higher within the assigned portfolio.

 • 0: Not Enough Information Gathered to Evaluate